 Data Center is the core of today’s IT world.
-With growing technologies likes cloud computing, virtualizations and latest IT applications, building today’s Data Centers are a bit more complex.
-It is important to protect the Data Centers from malicious attack.
+With growing technologies like cloud computing, virtualizations and latest IT applications, building today’s Data Centers are a bit more complex.
+It is important to protect Data Centers from malicious attack.
 Equally important is to ensure that the Data Center infrastructure like network, storage, servers and desktops too are secured and monitored all the time to avoid any possible threat.
 Traditionally, network teams would secure network and applications with encryptions.
 However with today’s growing IT requirements, it is important to have more robust and dynamic security systems to secure the Data Center.

 Data Center security is of primary importance to IT organizations.
 Organizations should make sure that every element of Data Center is monitored and secured.
 They may either decide on managing it on their own or opt for outsourcing.
 However they should carefully evaluate the options that is suitable for optimally securing the Data Center.